Cut Charts

 Prerequisites

-Before creating some cut charts, you'll need to have completed the following:
+Before creating a cut chart, you'll need to have completed the following:

 1) Shoot-for distance: This will provide you with the exact distance to dial your sight to for each distance and angle combination.

 2) Plus/Minus from distance: This will provide you with the amount to add or subtract from your rangefinder's reading for each distance and angle combination.
 This is relative to the range type you selected above.
-For example, if you selected the horizontal distance range type, this will provide you with the amount to add or subtract from your rangefinder's horizontal distance reading.
+For example, if you selected the cosine (horizontal) distance range type, this will provide you with the amount to add or subtract from your rangefinder's cosine distance reading.

 Printing the Cut Chart

-You can also print the cut chart for in-the-field use.
+You can print the cut chart for in-the-field use.

 -